Pi Program Newsletter

 ● Convenient: Make changes days, weeks, or months in advance.

 ● Reliable: A confirmation email is sent to you each time you submit a plan change.

 ● Safe: Accurate dismissal tracking will help ensure a safe dismissal for all our students.

 ● PUP is free to parents and is accessed from your smartphone or computer.

 ● To make a dismissal change, simply log in, select a date, your child, and a plan change option.
 Then hit submit!

-● Changes and absences can be entered months in advance, but submit all same-day changes no later than 10:30 each day.
+● Changes and absences can be entered months in advance, but submit all same-day changes by 1:30 pm.

 ● Teachers will be automatically notified of any dismissal changes for the day and will communicate them to your child.

 ● This program makes it easier for everyone - no papers lost on the bus or backpack, and parents and school staff are notified in one step!